back

 -

-demilitarization, divestment, and abolition from police, prisons, ICE, detention, borders, and fossil fuels
+demilitarization, divestment, and abolition of police, carceral politics, prisons, ICE, detention, borders, and fossil fuels

 -